 Where Will I Get Funding?

 The most difficult challenge that nonprofits face is financial sustainability.
 Like any other organization, nonprofits must have a good business plan and a good stream of revenue.
-For-profit organizations can attract funding from investors that want to turn a profit.
+For-profit organizations can attract funding from investors who want to turn a profit.
 Nonprofits cannot do that.
-Instead, funding must come from people that believe in the nonprofit’s mission.
+Instead, funding must come from people who believe in the nonprofit’s mission.

 Can My Nonprofit Demonstrate Its Impact?

 It is important for a nonprofit to develop some way of measuring the benefit it is causing.

 Is This the Right Solution for My Community?